 Whether you’re using an old mobile phone or a high-definition monitor, a PWA applies all view modes and user interface changes without hiccups.
 No need to refresh pages or go to separate URLs.

 If a device can go online, a PWA will run on it.
-It’s a single application that will work wherever your audience wants to use it - on their desktop, laptop, tablet or mobile phone.
+It’s a single hybrid web application that will work wherever your audience wants to use it - on their desktop, laptop, tablet or mobile phone.
+It's a rapid development cycle for any business or enterprise.

 A PWA looks and acts like a mobile app, once it’s been installed.
 It doesn’t always need an internet connection to work, and is better than a native mobile app because you don’t have the hassle of publishing to an app store.

-To make a mobile-first app or a PWA, all that’s needed are libraries of open-source web technology staples, namely HTML, CSS & JS.
+To make a mobile-first app or a progressive web application (PWA), all that’s needed are libraries of open-source web technology staples, namely HTML, CSS & JS.
 This saves costs and makes feature delivery more efficient.

 If your project encompasses many users over different devices and usage patterns, then a mobile-first PWA approach is almost guaranteed to be the most efficient way of delivering the project.